q-shift/software-templates/templates/github/quarkus-integration/README.md

-# Create a Quarkus Quickstart
+# Create a Quarkus Integration Application with Apache Camel

 Currently WIP